realworldobject/smarcql/docs/index.md

 This site is dedicated to publishing the SMARCQL ontology, which is located [here](https://w3id.org/smarcql/).
 (Just a stub for now, but with more to come.)

-The code and instructions to create and index SMARCQL from MARC/XML records is located [here](https://github.com/realworldobject/smarcql).
+The code and instructions to create and index SMARCQL output from MARC/XML input records is located [here](https://github.com/realworldobject/smarcql).